Rakeshmonkee/Discord-user-widget/README.md

 # Discord-user-widget

-Description:
+Description
 ---
 Discord-user-widget uses the Discord Server Widget API but instead of selecting the server information, the discord user profile is selected and update via the API.

-Disclaimer⚠️:
+Disclaimer⚠️
 ---
 DISCORD server widget API updates on average every 4 -5 mins

-How to use:
+How to use
 ---
 1. Create a private discord server with just yourself or it won't work
 2. Go to server-settings / widget